Elections in the District of Columbia: Attorney General

 The Attorney General for the District of Columbia is an elected office.

 D.C.
 Council

 The Council of the District of Columbia is the elected legislative body of the city.
-Members serve two-year terms.
+Members serve four year terms.

 D.C.
 Board of Education

 The D.C.
 State Board of Education is an elected executive agency of the D.C. government that is responsible for managing the district's public education.
 Members serve four-year terms.